Nishita424/HTML5-CSS3/responsiveness/README.md

-A Sample branding page using responsive techniques like:
+A Sample branding page with dynamic background changing everyday, using responsive techniques like:

 - Media-Queries
 - Viewport heights